 Roundtable on Sustainable Palm Oil

-We have signed the Declaration of Sustainability with and are members of the Sustainable Food Trade Association (SFTA).
-We expect to have our sustainability audit done by the end of 2013.
+We are members of, and have signed the Declaration of Sustainability with the Sustainable Food Trade Association (SFTA).